Integrio/AzureFunctionsSecurity/README.md

 > **NOTE:** In the below example the `FunctionAuthorize` library will allow function invocation if the JWT bearer token contains any of the role claims: `Default`, `Writer`, or `Reader`.

+> **NOTE:** If no `FunctionAuthorize` attribute is present neither on class level nor on method level the function call will be authorized by default.
 ### Example Function

 ```csharp